-To produce the street guide, primary data acquisition was employed, whereby data was obtained by ground surveying and remote sensing.
-This entails;
+To produce the street guide, primary data acquisition was employed, whereby ground surveying and remote sensing obtained data.
+This entails:

 - i.
-Image acquisition: The acquisition of high resolution satellite image i.e Google Earth satellite Imagery of 2016 with resolution of 2meters - ii.
+Image acquisition: The acquisition of high-resolution satellite image i.e Google Earth satellite Imagery of 2016 with a resolution of 2meters - ii.
 Field work: This involves the picking of Coordinate of major ground control around the school using a GPS device.